Strength training can be simplified. You do not need complicated routines or space age equipment.

 However fat loss itself is a function of diet, not training.
 When you have fat to lose it means you have consumed more energy-rich macronutrients than you have actually needed.
-You need to reduce your intake of energy while maintaining a highly nutrient-dense diet.
-The best way is a hypercarnivore diet.
+You need to reduce your intake of energy and create a negative fat balance while maintaining a highly nutrient-dense diet.
+One way is a hypercarnivore diet.

 Strength training is necessary to gain quality body weight.
 Overeating only adds body fat.
 Adding body fat alone will not make you healthy or more attractive unless you have been anorexic or starved.